PreyMa/jsgrammar/README.md

 ## EBNF Syntax
 The syntax expected by the module is mostly identical to the standard EBNF, but it also supports some quality of life extensions.

-Define a rule with a name, `::=` and it's child expressions and use it inside other ones by it's name.
+Define a rule with a name, `::=` and its child expressions and use it inside other ones by its name.
 Terminal symbols (aka strings) may be defined with double and single quotes.
 Characters can be escaped C-style with `\`.
 ```text
 myRule ::= 'hello' "world"